A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Highlighting natural synergies with empirical evidence

-We show the originally obtained results in direct comparison with the results obtained under inclusion of the corrupted data in tables \ref{tab:active_learning_corruption} and \ref{tab:coreset_corruption}.
+\textbf{Comparison of core set selection and active query strategies in presence of corrupted data:} We show the originally obtained results in direct comparison with the results obtained under inclusion of the corrupted data in Tables \ref{tab:active_learning_corruption} and \ref{tab:coreset_corruption}.
+For better visualization and quantification we do not show plots, but have instead picked three evenly spaced points of Figure \ref{fig:coreset_training} and \ref{fig:active_learning}.
 From these quantitative results it is evident that only two techniques are robust in active learning: random sampling and our proposed EVT based approach.
 The logical explanation is that random sampling on average will pick roughly 7.5\% corrupted data, of which another 40\% feature only minor low severities.
 The small amount thus only has minor effect on the optimization.
-The EVT based algorithm is similarly unaffected as it does not query statistical outliers in the first place, or if it includes corrupted examples then only those with minor severity that are statistically still largely similar to the uncorrupted data.
+The EVT based algorithm is similarly unaffected as it does not query statistical outliers in the first place.
+If it includes corrupted examples then only those with minor severity that are statistically still largely similar to the uncorrupted data.
 All other methods are prone to the corrupted outliers in one way or another.
-Classifier uncertainty and reconstruction loss tend to pick very corrupted examples by definition, the k-means approach will have shifted centers or falsely query from new clusters that are centered around corruptions of the unknown pool.
+Classifier uncertainty and reconstruction loss tend to pick very corrupted examples by definition.
+The k-means approach will have shifted centers or falsely query from new clusters that are centered around corruptions of the unknown pool.
 Looking at the quantitative accuracy values, we can in fact even conclude that all these methods perform worse than a simple random query.
 The continual learning core set construction picture is quite similar.
 Here, we can observe corruption robustness for random sampling, latent herding and our proposed approach.
-Latent herding is robust to outliers because it picks samples greedily one by one to best approximate the mean, which intuitively involves picking the next best example that is close to the class mean and does not involve outliers (potentially only in a minor fashion through a drifted mean if the outliers are not embedded symmetrically around the class mean).
-However, the issue of including redundant samples into the core set remains unaddressed, and our EVT based method nevertheless outperforms all other approaches.
+Latent herding is robust to outliers because it picks samples greedily one by one to best approximate the mean, which intuitively involves picking the next best example that is close to the class mean and does not involve outliers.
+However, the issue of including redundant samples into the core set remains unaddressed, and our EVT based method nevertheless outperforms all other approaches. \\